Govt. Trade Policies

 The public sector employees are, however, covered by the pay Commission declared by the government from time to time.

-sector, the wages & fringe benefits of the workers and employees are determined through collective bargaining process.
-Sometimes private industries follow the public sector wages & salary structure for their workers and employees
+In the private sector, the wages & fringe benefits of the workers and employees are determined through collective bargaining process.
+Sometimes private industries follow the public sector wages & salary structure for their workers and employees respectively.

 7.4 Working hours :